 FDA Upgrades Farxiga Kidney Injury Warning

-June 14, 2016 – Warning labels of the SGLT2 inhibitor diabetes drugs canagliflozin (Invokana, Invokamet, Janssen) and dapagliflozin (Farxiga, Xigduo XR, AstraZeneca) have been revised to include information about a risk of acute kidney injury, according to an FDA Drug Safety Communication issued today.
+June 14, 2016 - Warning labels of the SGLT2 inhibitor diabetes drugs canagliflozin (Invokana, Invokamet) and dapagliflozin (Farxiga, Xigduo XR) have been revised to include information about a risk of acute kidney injury, according to an FDA Drug Safety Communication issued today.
 The agency approved canagliflozin in March 2013.
-From then until October 2015, 101 confirmable cases of the condition were reported in patients treated with the drugs.
+From then until October 2015, at least 101 confirmable cases of the condition were reported in patients treated with the drugs.

 New Analysis of Ketoacidosis Among Farxiga Users

-February 1, 2016 – The U.S. Food & Drug Administration (FDA) continues to receive adverse event reports involving ketoacidosis among diabetes patents who take SGLT2 inhibitors like Farxiga.
+February 1, 2016 - FDA continues to receive adverse event reports involving ketoacidosis among diabetes patents who take SGLT2 inhibitors like Farxiga.
 According to the most recent QuarterWatch (PDF) issued by the Institute for Safe Medication Practices (ISMP), at least 80 cases of DKA were reported among Farxiga users during the 12-month period ending June 30, 2015.

 FDA Revises Farxiga Warning Label

-December 4, 2015 – The U.S. Food & Drug Administration (FDA) added new warnings to the labeling of Farxiga and other SGLT2 inhibitor diabetes mediations regarding ketoacidosis and severe urinary tract infections (UTIs).
-The new warnings and precautions will advise patients of these 2 safety issues, and recommend that patients stop taking the drugs if they begin to present symptoms.
-Click here to learn more.
+December 4, 2015 - FDA added new warnings to the labeling of Farxiga and other SGLT2 inhibitor diabetes medications regarding ketoacidosis and severe urinary tract infections (UTIs).
+The new warnings and precautions will advise patients of these safety issues, and recommend that patients stop taking the drugs if they begin to present symptoms.

 AstraZeneca Fails to Win FDA Backing for New Diabetes Drug